/* a 'declaration' */

 }

-property itself cascades!important
+animation property itself cascades!important keyframes [present, debug]demo:

-keyframe declarations are ignored!important
+!important keyframe declarations are ignored!important will winstyling web components

 demo: